jordenrabasco/florence_metagenomic_analysis/README.md

 ## Setup

 Set up the work folders and directories needed in the downstream analysis.
 The installation of all of the required tools is also included in this section.
-The analysis was run on the bioinformatics cluster, and the only tool not already installed on the cluster was metabat2 used for binning purposes.
+The analysis was run on the bioinformatics cluster, and utlizes the tools and programs;

+1) Fastqc
+2) Trimmomatic
+3) Samtools
+4) Bowtie
+5) Kaiju
+6) Megahit
+7) Quasit
+8) Metabat2

 ```shell
 # change root directory to the folder which will house all of your other analysis folder